xijiz/cfgen/README.md

 CFGen is CC-BY-NC 4.0.

 ## Contact
-If you have any questions, please contact Xiangji Zeng <zengxiangji@zju.edu.cn> or create a Github issue.
+If you have any questions, please contact me <zengxiangji@zju.edu.cn> or create a Github issue.